 This course builds up from learning to write the basic strokes and moves you into learning to write full characters.
-It can feel a bit overly technical at some points.
-You’ll learn quite a few of the stroke names which won’t be important for most students.
+It can feel a bit overly technical at some points and includes learning names of the strokes.

 But again, learning Chinese is a long process.
 Sure, you could skip over this stuff and be just fine.
 However, if being able to hand-write characters is important for you, the depth of these lessons will give you that solid foundation.
 I’d expect the time invested here will pay off for you later.

 Unlike the other courses, these videos don’t have quizzes with them.
 But, there’s something more fitting – practice writing sheets and homework sheets.
 The practice sheets are meant to be used as you follow along with the videos.
 The homework sheet is for homework – duh.

 My Thoughts on the Chinese Characters: Hands-on Writing Course